SfundoMhlungu/object-iter/README.md

  */

 // looping
-NB the ";" before the IIFE is important
+//NB the ";" before the IIFE is important

 ;(async function() {
   for await (let val of iterator) {